michaelhyunk/acmeair-api/README.md

 - Update an existing booking
 - Cancel a booking

-Several endpoints were implemented beyong the brief to reflect realistic future needs, such as retrieving all bookings or accessing a specific booking by ID.
+Several endpoints were implemented beyond the brief to support realistic future use cases, such as listing all bookings in addition to retrieving a booking by ID

 ---